gvwilson/sql-tutorial/CONTRIBUTING.md

     You may wish to create a new virtual environment before doing so.
     All code has been tested with Python 3.12.1.

--   The tutorial lives in `pages/index.md`,
+-   The tutorial lives in `src/*/index.md`,
     which is translated into a static GitHub Pages website using [Ark][ark].

--   The source files for examples are in `src/` and the output they generate is in `out/`.
+-   The source files for examples are in their section directories along with captured output in `.out` files.

 -   `Makefile` contains the commands used to re-run each example.
     If you add a new example,